kibetamos/nobloger/public/selfie.md

 Hi there,

-On the internet I’m mostly known as KIfee.
+On the internet I’m mostly known as Kifee.
 My pronouns are he/him.

 I think I will be a full-stack web developer who like to recreate and fuck around.
 Somewhat just like [tsoding](https://www.youtube.com/@TsodingDaily).